yamasaLine/misincup2/lab0-prepare_env/README.md

 5. (*Optional*) You could deploy a simple app to test your local K8S cluster now!

 6. Install Istio, using your local Minikube cluster and Helm.
 [Here](https://istio.io/latest/docs/setup/install/helm/) are the instructions.
-Make sure to verify your installation in the end!
+Make sure to verify your installation in the end! **Note that step #4 in this instruction: "(Optional) Install an ingress gateway" is a must for our lab, so please do complete it!** Verify your installation with the screenshot below.

    ![](https://imgur.com/PIL7OS1.png)

+7. Follow the instructions [here](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/) to enable Istio sidecars in Minikube `default` namespace.
+It is suggested to validate your actions by installing a simple app `sleep` and describe its pod(use `kubectl -n default describe pod $podid`), you should see Istio sidecar container information in output.

+8. Follow instructions [here](https://istio.io/latest/docs/ops/integrations/prometheus/)  to prepare Istio Prometheus addon.

+9. Follow instructions [here](https://kiali.io/docs/installation/quick-start/)  to complete Kiali installation.
+Note step #8 is a prerequisite for this step, otherwise you will face lots of errors in Lab2.
+Remember to choose Helm install way since we have no istioctl installed.
+Try accessing the UI once installation successful!

-7. (*Optional*) Prepare a Jfrog cloud personal free account for helm repository(go [here](https://jfrog.com/artifactory/) and click 'start for free'). *Again, you can choose alternative helm repository vendors, but the following labs are based on Jfrog type.
+10. (*Optional*) Prepare a Jfrog cloud personal free account for helm repository(go [here](https://jfrog.com/artifactory/) and click 'start for free'). *Again, you can choose alternative helm repository vendors, but the following labs are based on Jfrog type.
 You need to adapt to your type if needed.*

-8. (*Optional*) Use `helm repo add` cmd to add your helm repository to your local environment.
+11. (*Optional*) Use `helm repo add` cmd to add your helm repository to your local environment.

-9. Install Apache Maven cmd tool.
+12. Install Apache Maven cmd tool.

-10. Add following code snippet to your local maven settings.xml, `servers` tag:
+13. Add following code snippet to your local maven settings.xml, `servers` tag:

     `<server>